 Let’s hear it for lemons!

 We use them to flavor our favorite foods and have an entire drink dedicated to them, but lemons can also do wonders when it comes to cutting through household grime.
 The yellow fruit makes an excellent cleaning agent because of its high acidity, and also because of its natural antibacterial and antiseptic properties.
 Just be sure to do a patch test first to make sure the lemon doesn’t harm the surface you’re cleaning.
-Save your time and skip these 16 cleaning tricks that don’t actually work.

 Deep clean your wood cutting board

 Did you know that wood cutting boards should be thoroughly cleaned at least once a month?
 They’re very porous, which means they tend to harbor juices and particles from whatever’s been cut on top.
 To clean, sprinkle coarse sea salt over the board, then use half a lemon (flesh side down) and rub it back and forth over the board, advises Taste of Home.
 This will eliminate surface stains and penetrate into deeper layers of the wood to clean, as well.
-Here’s how often you should be cleaning everything in your home.

 Scrub your grill